 Editor's note: This is the sixth in a series Dispatches from the Arctic on the August science cruise by NOAA and partner scientists aboard the Coast Guard icebreaker Healy.
 Today's post is from Dr. Jessie Cremean of NOAA’s Earth System Research Laboratory.

 Scientists from NOAA, the Cooperative Institute for Great Lakes Research, and the Monterey Bay Aquarium Research Institute will launch and test an unmanned underwater vehicle equipped with technology capable of collecting and processing water samples that can be used to track harmful algal blooms in Lake Erie.

-Editor's note: This is the second in a series Dispatches from the Arctic on the August science cruise by NOAA and partner scientists aboard the U.S. Coast Guard icebreaker Healy.
-Today's post is from Meredith LaValley of the Interagency Arctic Research Policy Committee and the NOAA Communications team.
+Editor's note: This is the fifth in a series Dispatches from the Arctic on the August science cruise by NOAA and partner scientists aboard the Coast Guard icebreaker Healy.
+Today's post is from Meredith LaValley of the Interagency Arctic Research Policy Committee.